wasiarizvi/simpleinterestcalculator/README.md

-# simpleinterestcalculator
+# This is the README.md file for the **github-final-project**

-this projects calculates simple interest.
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

--> input the following
+Input:
-  principal amount  P
+   p, principal amount
-  rate of interest  R
+   t, time period in years
-  time period  T
+   r, annual rate of interest
-->output
+Output
-  simple interest=P*R*T/100
+   simple interest = p*t*r/100